AHurtis/GodotPlatformer/README.md

 At the time of writing there is no thematic/aesthetic vision for this project; artistic fidelity is not a high priority.
 The main priority is to prepare a functional game world where the player can explore the game space.
 Art assets may be implemented at a later time in the project's life.
 The reasoning behind this order of operation is that it will be more effecient to create working code, logic, and placeholder assets firsthand.
 Artwork is highly subject to changes and iterations; more of that time is better spent studying how to work with Godot and creating legible, functional code within the engine.
-At its core, this will be a traditional platformer with side-scrolling, simple hitboxes for enemies and collectibles/points.
+At its core, this will be a traditional platformer with side-scrolling, simple hitboxes/collision, and collectibles/points.